 GPS Data Logger: GPS system that records the historical record of travel onto internal memory for future review when the GPS tracking data is downloaded manually.
 This form of tracker requires the user to connect the GPS device to a computer in order to access the tracking information and is popular among consumers and businesses because it does not require any monthly service fees.

-GSM: GSM, or Global System for Mobile Communications, is basically a digital telecommunications device that was created to be an alternative to solution to analog.
-GSM is the international standard, and only form of telecommunications used in Europe.
-GSM is also often times referred to as SIM card technology.
+GSM: GSM, or Global System for Mobile Communications, is basically a digital telecommunications device that was created to be an alternative to the solution to analog.
+GSM is the international standard and only form of telecommunications used in Europe.
+GSM is also oftentimes referred to as SIM card technology.

 Hard-Wire: Hard-wire connection refers to the permanent installation of a GPS vehicle tracker to the electrical 12-volt system of an automobile.
-Hard-wiring a GPS tracking device to a automobile allows the user to never have to worry about battery-life, as the GPS device will pull power directly from the car battery.
+Hard-wiring a GPS tracking device to an automobile allows the user to never have to worry about battery life, as the GPS device will pull power directly from the car battery.

 Internal Antenna: Internal antennas are components used in GPS tracking devices that assist in the unit receiving GPS signals from the Global Positioning System orbiting the Earth.
 Internal antennas result in a navigation or tracking device that is more compact, keeping the footprint of the device much smaller.
 When engineered correctly, internal antennas on GPS trackers can actually acquire signal even when the device is placed underneath a target vehicle, as the antenna picks up GPS signals reflected off the ground!